-To fit your horse properly, measure the width of the withers.
+Width of the withers can be measured in an attempt to fit the horse properly.
 Width taken at a point 2 inches below the top of the withers should correspond to the fork width of the saddle.
 Since blankets and pads will compensate for some misfitting, there can be some variation.
 Therefore, getting exactly 2 inches is not critical.

-Width of the fork of stock saddles varies from 51⁄2 inches to 7 inches.
-Average saddles are between 6 and 63⁄4 inches wide.
+Width of the fork of stock saddles varies from $5\frac{1}{2}$ inches to 7 inches.
+Average saddles are between 6 and $6\frac{3}{4}$ inches wide.
 This width accommodates most horses with use of a good blanket or pad.

 The width of a stock saddle can be approximated by measuring between the bars at the point where the saddle strings pass through the skirts.
 If the saddle does not have saddle strings in front, this measurement can be taken at a point about 1 inch above the lower edge of the bars, directly below the horn.
-Every secondhand or used saddle should be measured despite claims of size as there can be some spreading with use.
+Every secondhand or used saddle should be measured despite claims of size, since there can be some spreading with usage.

-The width of English saddle heads is not as critical as the fork width of a stock saddle but should be considered.
+The width of English saddle heads is not as critical as the fork width of a stock saddle, but should be considered.
 It may be necessary to go to a "cut-back" head to prevent damage to the withers.
-The "cut-back" can range from very slight to more than 4 inches.
-One major advantage of a "cut-back" head is that the saddle can fit a wide variety of horses.
+The "cutback" can range from very slight to over 4 inches.
+One major advantage of a "cut-back" head is in being able to fit such a saddle to a wide variety of horses.

 The head of hunt-jump saddles, especially less expensive brands, can spread a great deal without breaking.
 In considering a used saddle of this type, check width between the points of the head, especially if the saddle is to be used in shows.
-Little can be done to improve the fit of a wide-fronted hunt-jump saddle except to find a horse with appropriate anatomy.
+Very little can be done to improve the fit of a wide-fronted huntjump saddle except to find a horse with appropriate anatomy.
 A stock saddle should lie directly over the upper end of the shoulder blades.
 This allows maximum area of contact between horse and saddle, distributing the load and pressures to minimize sore backs.

 If the horse is straight-shouldered or if the saddle tends to slip back because of poor riding habits, the bars place great pressure on the back edge of the shoulder blades.
 Even blankets can't completely eliminate this concentration of pressure.
-For this condition, a breast collar is needed to keep the saddle well forward over the shoulder blades.
+For this condition a breast collar is needed to keep the saddle well forward over the shoulder blades.

 Any time the girth slopes backward to the rigging, a breast collar is needed.
-Simply tightening the girth will not produce desired results because it increases pressure at the withers.
+Simply tightening the girth will not produce desired results, because it increases pressure at the withers.
 The backward and forward movement of the tightened girth then causes girth galls, particularly on fat horses.

 Length of the bars of a stock saddle should also be considered.
 A long-barred saddle on a very shortbacked horse can cause too much pressure over the loin and kidney area of the horse's back, resulting in injury and soreness.
-The square-cut skirts on some stock saddles may also irritate the flanks of short-backed horses.
+Square-cut skirts on some stock saddles may also irritate the flanks of short-backed horses.